 Here are 10 ways to incorporate video into your overall marketing strategy, complete with examples to give you inspiration.
 Many of these examples are from small businesses, and you’ll see that you don’t need a big budget or fancy equipment to create a killer marketing video.
 You can easily get started producing amazing video content for free today!

-Fuse the influence of a customer testimonial with the power of video for a winning combination.
-For higher production, interview a happy customer, asking them about their experience with your product or service.
+Combine the influence of a customer testimonial with the power of video.
+All you have to do is interview a happy customer and asking them about their experience with your product or service.
 Can’t get them in front of a camera?
 Display video clips and images of your team at work with written testimonials as a text overlay.

 Have your fans or users create the content for you!
 Ask customers to share videos on sites like Twitter or Instagram with a unique hashtag then combine those videos together to create a fully UGC (user-generated content) experience.
 UGC videos are great for capturing the customer’s perspective and sharing your product or service in action.

 Vlog is the shorthand for “video blog”.
 A vlog, with consistent updates, is a creative way to keep your customer-base updated on current trends, industry events and more.
-Feel free to be loose with your format and inject personality.
+Feel free to be loose with your format and add some personality to your video.
 Try to keep a vlog for around 2 minutes in length and use the transcription from your video to do double-duty as a blog post.

 In basic terms, an explainer video describes something in a clear and concise way.
 Explainer videos are usually displayed on a company’s homepage and describe what the business does or tells the company’s story.
 Optimized explainer videos are usually between 90 seconds and 2 minutes, hook the viewer in the first 15 seconds and end with a clear call to action.
 You can also use this type of video to explain any part of your business that might need more clarification.